lld2-c/Optimization_model_Citibike/README.md

 # Optimization_model_Citibike
-This project aims to improve the profitability Citibike.
+This project aims to improve the profitability of a bike sharing platform - Citibike.
 An optimization model is implemented, which supports the bike relocation strategy between stations.